 This publication sets out the key findings from our review of larger insurance firms' approaches to outcomes monitoring under the Duty.
 The FCA recognise this represents a new expectation of firms and have set out examples of good and poor practice to help all firms raise their standards where necessary.

-Firms that identify gaps in their compliance with our rules should act immediately, nutting reduct plane in place to address any chartcomings.
+Firms that identify gaps in their compliance with our rules should act immediately,

 Firms must regularly monitor the outcomes retail customers receive to identify whether they are meeting their obligations under the Consumer Duty.